MaciejGrochowski93/Betting-Advisor/README.md

 # Betting-Advisor
-This is a betting tool, which will be useful for people interested in betting.
+This is project of a betting tool, which will be useful for people interested in betting.